dividedmind/statistics-done-wrong/hiding.rst

 minor, but 15% reported at least one statistically significant result which was only significant because of an error.

-Next, they looked for a correlation between these errors and an unwillingness to share data.
+Next they looked for a correlation between these errors and an unwillingness to share data.
 There was a clear relationship.
 Authors who refused to share their data were more likely to have committed an error in their paper, and their statistical evidence tended to be weaker.\ :cite:p:`Wicherts:2011fp` Because